home-iq/dev-team-stats-tracker/scripts/README.md

 - `--start-date` (required): The month to start syncing from (format: YYYY-MM)
 - `--months` (required): Number of months to process
 - `--force` (optional): Ignore saved progress state and start fresh
+- `--retry [N]` (optional): Retry failed items from logs.
+N specifies the number of recent log files to check (defaults to 1 if no number provided)

 ### Examples